Marcinthecloud/r2sql-shell/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request/Issues.

 ## License